The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Take your character on a ride as you do your best to handle funky vehicles such as a jet-powered wheelchair or an electric shopping cart.

-To make your task even harder, you will have to avoid all manner of obstacles like wrecking balls, harpoons, and more.
+To make your task even harder, you must avoid all obstacles like wrecking balls, harpoons, and more.
 You may also find it difficult to operate the wonky controls.

 Prepare yourself for a mixed bag of emotions with this one.
 You’ll experience joy and frustration doing your best to complete the many different developer and user-generated levels.

-*Note that this game isn’t available in the Google Play Store, so you’ll need to sideload it on your NVIDIA Shield.
+*Note that this game isn’t available in the Google Play Store, so you must sideload it on your NVIDIA Shield.

 Life is Strange (Remastered)